Medically reviewed by Kristin Hall, FNP

 Doxycycline is an antibiotic that’s used to treat a variety of different conditions, including moderate to severe inflammatory and non-inflammatory acne.

-If you have acne, your doctor may have recommended doxycycline as a treatment.
+If you have acne, your healthcare provider may have recommended doxycycline as a treatment.
 Doxycycline may also be prescribed if you have a bacterial infection, such as a skin infection, dental infection, eye infection or sexually transmitted infection.

 When used as prescribed, doxycycline can get rid of the bacteria that cause acne.